 - Visit virtual.acep.org and login using the information created during purchase, or the information e-mailed to you (for onsite and pre-registration purchasers only).

 - Select a meeting and view the relevant CME information.

-- Choose a day, choose a course, and view the relevant course information.
+- Enter a track, choose a course, and view the relevant course information.